ZarasTM/automatic-angler/README.md

       2. Press `Ctrl+C` in console to interrupt program execution

 # Todo
-  * There is problem where sometimes fish can get away and bot doesn't know what to do then
+  * There is problem where sometimes fish can get away and bot doesn't know what to do
-  * It would be nice to have bot start on key press and stop on key press
+  * It would be nice to start on key press and stop on key press
-  * Option to pause bot would be nice to have
+  * Option to pause would be nice to have
   * ...